-Director – Joe Dante, Screenplay – Jeffrey Boam & Chip Proser, Story – Proser, Producer – Michael G. Finnell, Photography – Andrew Laszlo, Music – Jerry Goldsmith, Visual Effects – Industrial Light and Magic (Supervisor – Dennis Muren), Special Effects Supervisor – Michael Woods, Makeup Effects – Rob Bottin & Chris Walas, Production Design – James H. Spencer.
-Production Company – Amblin/Universal
+Director – Joe Dante, Screenplay – Jeffrey Boam & Chip Proser, Story – Chip Proser, Producer – Michael G. Finnell, Photography – Andrew Laszlo, Music – Jerry Goldsmith, Visual Effects – Industrial Light and Magic (Supervisor – Dennis Muren), Special Effects Supervisor – Michael Woods, Makeup Effects – Rob Bottin & Chris Walas, Production Design – James H. Spencer.
+Production Company – Amblin/Universal.

 Dennis Quaid (Lieutenant Tuck Pendleton), Martin Short (Jack Putter), Meg Ryan (Lydia Maxwell), Kevin McCarthy (Victor Scrimshaw), Fiona Lewis (Dr Margaret Canker), Vernon Wells (Igoe), John Hora (Ozzie Wexler), William Schallert (Dr Greenbush), Robert Picardo (Cowboy), Wendy Schaal (Wendy)